 Step 1 Decision: Is any administrative action necessary in wilderness?
 Is the action "necessary" to ensure wilderness stewardship or preservation?
-Considerations to help you make this determination: If you do not accomplish the work, would there be unacceptable adverse effects to wilderness?
+Considerations to help you make this determination: If you do not accomplish the work, would there be unacceptable adverse Effects on wilderness?
 Would you be going against other laws and/or policies?
+Yes:  No: 🗌